craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. In the **Active Users** list, click **Francisco Chaves**.

-1. Unblock Francisco's sign-in. *Note*: THis may take up to 15 minutes to take effect.
+1. Unblock Francisco's sign-in. *Note*: This may take up to 15 minutes to take effect.

-1. In Edge, open an InPrivate window and sign on to the Office portal again as Francisco.
+1. In Edge, open an InPrivate window and sign in to the Office portal again as Francisco.

 1. Close the InPrivate window.